mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_structural-image-bet-and-qc.md

 </br>

 **Step 3: Run FAST to separate tissue types within the skull-stripped image** <br>
 Now that we have a T1 image with only the brain, we can segment the image further into tissue types.
-Now our input image will be the `*_brain` image and our output image will be within the `fast` derivatives directory.
-Similar to what we did with `bet`, we'll run `fast` within the output directory.
+Now our input image will be the `*_brain` image.
-*
+ * If not there currently, move again to `sub-01`'s derivative `anat` directory: `cd ~/fmriLab/ds003030/derivatives/anat/sub-01`
+    * Type `fast` into the terminal prompt to see its usage
+        * Run fast with this syntax: `fast -t 1 -n 3 -g -b -B -v sub-01_T1w_brain.nii.gz`
+        * While it's running we'll decode the settings we just specified